Zyzz563/rpi/README.md

-# KIP BANK
+# RPI BANK

 A satirical, cyber-themed banking website for the fictional KIPCOIN cryptocurrency.

 ## Description

-KIP BANK is a humorous web application designed to parody cryptocurrency projects and banks.
+RPI BANK is a humorous web application designed to parody cryptocurrency projects and banks.
 It features a striking black and green cyber-themed design with glowing neon effects.
 The website includes several pages:

 - Homepage with an animated token display and info sections
 - Token page with detailed information about KIPCOIN